 DEVELOP A "SAVING WILDLIFE" BRAND As part of fundraising for the Phase 1 projects in the Master Plan, we will raise at least \$5 million to be committed to support field conservation programs directly linked to these new exhibits.
-In addition, the holistic messaging of the habitat-based approach of the Master Plan will make our conservation brand ubiquitous and visible to all our guests.
+In addition, the holistic messaging of the habitat-based approach of the Master Plan will make our conservation brand ubiquitous and visible to all our auests. $\bigstar$ CREATE MEANINGFUL EXPERIENCES New exhibits will provide intimate viewing and interactive opportunities, including animal feeding and contact, photo opportunities, staff presentations and engagement platforms, multimedia experiences and many points of staff/guest engagement.
+ADVANCE CONSERVATION EDUCATION In addition to the rich interpretive content offered by the new exhibits, many built-in areas will enhance staff interactions with guests and education program participants.
+ENSURE THE HIGHEST QUALITY OF LIFE FOR ANIMALS New and renovated facilities will create better homes for key species already at the Zoo (sea lions, birds, sea turtles, bears, orangutans, tortoises, iguanas, tapirs, birds, jaguars) as well as providing excellent care for added species.
+All exhibits will encourage natural behaviors and facilitate enrichment activities.
 BE A WORKPLACE OF CHOICE The Master Plan projects will result in improved institutional reputation, helping to attract and retain top talent.
 The Plan also incorporates upgraded staff amenities (meeting spaces, work areas, employee café etc.), and the proposed spatial realignments will encourage efficiency and cross-departmental operations.

-CREATE MEANINGFUL EXPERIENCES New exhibits will provide intimate viewing and interactive opportunities, including animal feeding and contact, photo opportunities, staff presentations and engagement platforms, multimedia experiences and many points of staff/guest engagement.

 DELIVER WORLD-CLASS GUEST EXPERIENCES New developments will facilitate improved guest comfort, convenience, interactions with staff, dining, shopping and navigation.
 The exhibits themselves will be unique, exciting and industry-leading.

-ADVANCE CONSERVATION EDUCATION In addition to the rich interpretive content offered by the new exhibits, many built-in areas will enhance staff interactions with guests and education program participants.

-OPERATE SUSTAINABLY TO BENEFIT THE ENVIRONMENT All new development will incorporate best practice water and power conservation systems.
+All new development will incorporate best practice water and power conservation systems.
 We will develop improved recycling facilities and processes, and all new buildings will meet or exceed LEED standards.